NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 ## Code challenge 1

+`/homes/bioinfo/bioinfo_software` is a directory full of bioinformatics tools that can be executed by anyone on Beocat.
 You can list bioinfo software using an absolute path:

        ls /homes/bioinfo/bioinfo_software